-- Reports, administratively, to the Regimental S-3 - Coordinates with Corps Athletic Trainer and University Resources to provide health and wellness resources to cadets. - Maintains and Supervises the Corps Residence Hall gym - Provides PT and Nutrition advice for cadets seeking help - Selects and works with an NCO to provide exercise and nutrition presentations and proper equipment use documentation in the Corps Residence Hall gym - Provides reports to the Commandant, Deputy Commandants, and Line Commanders on the performance of Corps members relative to PT Evaluation performance. - Provides reports to the Commandant, Deputy Commandants, and Line Commanders on suggested updates for physical training equipment - Maintains an electronic / hard-copy continuity file for the position and ensures turnover to designated successors.
+- Reports, administratively, to the Regimental S-3 - Coordinates with Corps Athletic Trainer and University Resources to provide health and wellness resources to cadets. - Maintains and Supervises the Corps Residence Hall gym - Provides PT and Nutrition advice for cadets seeking help - Selects and works with an NCO to provide exercise and nutrition presentations and proper equipment use documentation in the Corps Residence Hall gym - Provides an end of semester report to the Commandant, Deputy Commandants, and Line Commanders on the performance of Corps members relative to PT Evaluation performance. - Provides reports to the Commandant, Deputy Commandants, and Line Commanders on suggested updates for physical training equipment - Maintains a continuity file for the position and ensures turnover to designated successors.